DN-debug/peux-os-sitebuild/src/pages/blog/update-procedure.md

 title: How to update the outdated pure arch-based systems?
 date: '2021-12-22'
 excerpt: >-
-  This post will provide step by step update procedure on outdated pure arch-based systems, such as Peux.
+  This post will provide step by step update procedure for the outdated pure arch-based systems, such as Peux.
 template: post
 thumb_image: >-